lassoan/SlicerTotalSegmentator/README.md

 If you have a powerful NVIDIA GPU then a full-quality segmentation can be computed in a few minutes (instead of 40-50 minutes on the CPU).
 Therefore, it is recommended to set up the correct graphics driver and CUDA version if such GPU is available.
 Currently, CUDA is not available on macOS.

 - If a CUDA-capable GPU with 7GB or more memory is available: Make sure CUDA is installed.
 [CUDA version must be one of those listed on pytorch website as "Compute platform" for your system](https://pytorch.org/get-started/locally/).
 You can download CUDA from [here](https://developer.nvidia.com/cuda-downloads).
-- If a CUDA-capable GPU is available but it has less than 7GB memory: TotalSegmentator can fail due to running out of memory.
-To use the CPU for segmentation (and thus allow segmentation to complete slowly, but successfully), you can force usage of the CPU by installing a CPU-only version of pytorch in Slicer.
-To do this, go to `PyTorch Utils` module, set `Computation backend` to `cpu`, and click `Install PyTorch` (if PyTorch is already installed then uninstall PyTorch and restart the application before installing).
-- If CUDA-capable GPU is not available then the everything still works, just takes more time.
+- If CUDA-capable GPU is not available or the GPU has less than 7GB memory: CUDA installation is not necessary, everything will still work, it will just take more time.

 2. Install latest version of [3D Slicer](https://slicer.readthedocs.io/en/latest/user_guide/getting_started.html#installing-3d-slicer)